Pain in the ball of your foot is known as metatarsalgia. You can usually ease the pain yourself. But see a GP if it does not improve.

 How you can ease pain in the ball of your foot yourself

-If you see a GP, they'll usually suggest you try these things:
+If you see a GP about pain in the ball of your foot, they may suggest you try these things:

-- wear wide comfortable shoes with a low heel and soft sole
+wear shoes with plenty of room for your feet, which have a low heel and soft sole

-- use soft insoles or pads you put in your shoes
+use soft insoles or pads in your shoes

 You can ask a pharmacist about: